Organic electronics researchers at LOE, Linköping University. Photo:Thor Balkhed

 We will announce positions in the future, so keep your eyes open.
 You can also follow us on Twitter or LinkedIn, where we regularly update job postings.

-Postdoctoral Scholarship in Evolvable soft neural electrodes
+Postdoctoral Scholarship in Nanocomposites for soft bioelectronics

-The postdoc will develop novel ultra-soft and stretchable composites for neural interface applications.
-This constitutes a major challenge, as the materials should combine high electrical performance with tissue-like softness and long-term chemical stability and biocompatibility.
-The work includes the full chain from nanomaterial synthesis and functionalization to composite formulation and characterization.
-Applications of the developed materials will be explored in collaboration with external partners.
-The work is part of an ERC CoG project and will be highly collaborative.
+We are pleased to offer a postdoctoral scholarship at the Soft Electronics group, Laboratory of Organic Electronics (LOE), belonging to the Department of Science and Technology, at the University’s Norrköping Campus.
+The aim of the postdoc research project is to develop novel ultra-soft nanomaterial-based stretchable conducting nanocomposites towards neural interface applications.
+This constitutes a major challenge, as the materials should combine high electrical performance with tissue-like softness and biocompatibility.
+The work includes the full chain from nanomaterial synthesis and surface functionalization to nanocomposite formulation and characterization.
+Applications for the developed materials will be explored in collaboration with collaborators.
+The work is part of an ongoing effort in soft neural interfaces and the project will be highly collaborative.
+Read more: Postdoctoral Scholarship in Nanocomposites for soft bioelectronics.
+Application deadline: July 21th, 2025.

 Additional information regarding postdoc scholarships